Cocaine Addiction Treatment in Islamabad

 Dry Mouth

-Cocaine causes dry mouth, which may seem minor but contributes to dehydration, bad breath, and dental issues if use continues.
+Cocaine often causes a dry mouth, which may seem harmless at first but can lead to dehydration, persistent bad breath, and long-term dental problems if use continues.

 Increased Talkativeness